sausheong/saushengine/README.md

 6. Extract links from the url
 7. For every link in the url,
     - If it is a relative url, add the base url
-    - If authentication is required, add in user name and password
+    - If authentication is required, add in user name and password (TODO)
-    - Add it into the queue
+    - Add it into the queue if under n messages in the queue